How to Make a Minecraft Birthday Cake

 - Decorate the side of the cake with chocolate bars while the melted chocolate is still wet.
 If the chocolates are big, cut them in half so that they will fit onto the side of the cake.

 - Make a flat round of the ready-to-roll icing to cover the top of the cake.

-- Make a building by putting chocolate bars on the middle of the cake.
-On top of those chocolate bars, put 1 chocolate bar and on top of that, just a thin, but long chocolate.
+- Make a building by putting chocolate bars in the middle of the cake.
+On top of those chocolate bars, put 1 chocolate bar, and on top of that, just a thin but long chocolate.
 As you can see in my photos, this ends up looking like a building.
 Then, 2 slices of chocolate were added to the decoration.

-- Then add the Minecraft toy on the cake wherever you want it.
+- Then add the Minecraft toy to the cake wherever you want it.